Intel’s Arrow Lake Processors Get a Free Performance Boost

 Impact on Windows Users

-For Windows users, Intel has rolled out its “Application Performance Optimizations” (APO) tool, which acts like a traffic cop for your CPU, directing power where it’s needed in real time.
-Some users have reported up to a 14% increase in frame rates in games.
-If the Windows updates can match the performance gains seen on Linux, Arrow Lake owners might have a more capable chip than they initially thought.
+Probably, You are wondering how this affects Windows users, and the answer is, it’s a positive development.
+Apparently, Intel has rolled out its “Application Performance Optimizations” (APO) tool, which acts like a traffic cop for your CPU, directing power where it’s needed in real time, resulting in up to a 14% increase in frame rates in games.
+Generally, This is a significant improvement, and it’s a testament to the power of software optimizations.

 What This Means for Current Owners